-This is the intermediate zone or the straight-line relation that starts from Mp and ends with 0.70*Fy*Sx, where λ>λp and lateral-torsional to be considered after checking Lb value and evaluating the lr and then compare. if lb>Lp Lb<Lr.
+This is the intermediate zone or the straight-line relation that starts from Mp and ends with 0.70*Fy*Sx, where λ>λp and lateral-torsional are to be considered after checking Lb value and evaluating the lr and then comparing. if lb>Lp Lb<Lr.

 If the section is a noncompact or slender section for members that width-to thickness such that λ>λp, local buckling must be considered Available flexural strength for weak-axis bending.